Match Review

 Q: There was talk about being particular about numbers, but you are accumulating good numbers in assists and plays that lead to goals as the matches progress.
 Please share your enthusiasm for the future.

-A, we haven't achieved four consecutive wins this season yet, so I want to do my best to achieve that first.
-The next match is at Ajinomoto Stadium, and it would be great if I could contribute to a four-game winning streak with my goal there.
+A, we haven't achieved four consecutive wins this season yet, so I want to do my best to make that happen first.
+The next match is at Ajinomoto Stadium, and it would be great if my goal there could lead to that four consecutive wins.

 Q: Please review the scoring scene.